 Jokhang Temple | 大昭寺

-Jokhang Temple 大昭寺 is considered the most sacred in Tibet, located at the center of Lhasa neighboring the old districts.
+Jokhang Temple is considered the most sacred in Tibet, located at the center of Lhasa neighboring the old districts.
 It is 1,000 meters east of the Potala Palace.
 It was built by King Songtsen Gampo in 647 A.D., and was found by Queen Bhrikuti on a site deemed by Queen Wencheng to be the principal Feng-Shui power-place in Tibet.

-It is surrounded by Barkhor street, which is the market square in central Lhasa, and has a walkway for pilgrims to make a pilgrimage Cora around Jokhang .
+It is surrounded by Barkhor street, which is the market square in central Lhasa, and has a walkway for pilgrims to make a pilgrimage Cora around Jokhang temple.
 It usually takes about 15 minutes for one Cora walk.
 This Barkhor pilgrimage walkway is marked by four incense burners, two of which are in front of the temple and two in the rear.

 Jokhang Temple is currently a Gelug pa monastery, but it accepts worshipers from all sects of Buddhism.
 Its architectural style is a mixture of Indian vihara design, Tibetan and Nepalese design.
 The name of “Jokhang” is translated as the ‘House of the Buddha’ in Tibetan.

 Around the 14th century, the temple was associated with the Vajrasana in India.
-In the 18th century the Qian-long Emperor of the Qing dynasty, following the Gorkha-Tibetan war in 1792, forbid the visits from Nepalese and it became an exclusive place of worship for the Tibetans.
+In the 18th century the Qian-long Emperor of the Qing dynasty, following the Gorkha-Tibetan war in 1792, forbid the visits from Nepalese and it became an exclusive place of worship for the Tibetans only.
 During the Cultural Revolution, Red Guards attacked the Jokhang temple in 1966 and for a decade there was no worship.
 Renovation of the Jokhang took place from 1972 to 1980.
 In 2000, the Jokhang became a UNESCO World Heritage Site as an extension of the Potala Palace (a World Heritage Site since 1994).
 Many Nepalese artists have worked on the temple’s design and construction.

 Address & Contact

-Add: The old City, Cheng Guan District | 拉萨市城关区古城中心
+Add: The old City, Cheng Guan District | 拉萨市城关区古城中心Phone: +86 891 632-3129

-- 11:30am – 17:30 open for all group size of tour group
+07:00 am – 11:30 am for pilgrims, tour group below 10 people11:30 am – 17:30 pm for pilgrims and all group size of tour group

-How to get there
+How to Get There

 Jokhang temple is located in the old City of Lhasa, it is recommended to use public transportation to reach this site

-- by line 9, 10, 11, 12, 15, 17, 18, 19, get off at bus stop “Shi-Fu-You-Bao-Jian-Yuan-Stop | 市妇幼保健院站”
+Take Bus No. 9, No. 10, No. 11, No. 12, No. 15, No. 17, No. 18, No. 19, get off at bus stop “Shi-Fu-You-Bao-Jian-Yuan-Stop | 市妇幼保健院站”

-- by line 23, 25, 28, 29, get off at bus stop “Cuo-Mei-Lin Stop | 措美林站”
+Take Bus No. 23, No. 25, No. 28, No. 29, get off at bus stop “Cuo-Mei-Lin Stop | 措美林站”